Kyuu-Ji/htb-write-up/bank/write-up-bank.md

 ### Method 1 - Ignore redirects

-With Burpsuite we can look on the web pages that redirect us by changing the HTTP response code from _302 Found_ to HTTP code _200 OK_.
+With Burpsuite it is possible to see the web pages that redirect us by changing the HTTP response code from _302 Found_ to HTTP code _200 OK_.

 This is the index.php page: